Comparison of symbolic regression algorithms in Star/galaxy/quasar separation

 The other terms in Eq.~\ref{eq:Cs} are defined as follows: \begin{itemize} \item $C(s)\ln(N_{\text{ops}} + 1)$: The structural complexity penalty based on the operator library size $N_{\text{ops}}$.

 \item $\frac{k}{2}\ln(N)$: The penalty parameter for the $k$ optimized constants across $N$ data points. \end{itemize}

 \paragraph*{Evaluation Protocol}

 Following the unified protocol established in Section~3.2, the top-ranked {\tt ESR} model per fold is used to generate continuous scores $s(z)$.
-Decision thresholds $t_1$ and $t_2$ are then calibrated on the validation split via grid search to maximize the Cohen’s $\kappa$ coefficient, ensuring a rigorous benchmark against the evolutionary and reinforcement learning-based frameworks.
+Decision thresholds $t_1$ and $t_2$ are then calibrated \rthis{during the 80,000-sample cross-validation phase} via grid search to maximize the Cohen’s $\kappa$ coefficient, \rthis{before final evaluation on the hold-out set,} ensuring a rigorous benchmark against the evolutionary and reinforcement learning-based frameworks.